dotnet/docs/docs/csharp/roslyn-sdk/compiler-api-model.md

 Each phase of this pipeline is a separate component.
 First, the parse phase tokenizes and parses source text into syntax that follows the language grammar.
-Second the declaration phase analyzes source and imported metadata to form named symbols.
-Next the bind phase matches identifiers in the code to symbols.
-Finally, the emit phase, emits an assembly with all the information built up by the compiler.
+Second, the declaration phase analyzes source and imported metadata to form named symbols.
+Next, the bind phase matches identifiers in the code to symbols.
+Finally, the emit phase emits an assembly with all the information built up by the compiler.

 ![compiler pipeline api provides access to each step that is part of the compiler pipelien](media/compiler-pipeline-api.png)